geopython/diving-into-pygeoapi/workshop/content/docs/standards/index.md

 [OGC API Features'](https://ogcapi.ogc.org/features/) provides a standardised API to exchange vector geometries and their attributes.
 Up till now the GeoJSON format is mainly used.
 The GeoJSON format has been enriched with some properties to facilitate linkage, pagination and filters.
-AT OGC a group works on a new json format for vector geometries, which improves some of the current limitations of GeoJSON, such as the limitation of using ESSG:4326 only.
+AT OGC a group works on a new json format for [features and geometries](https://www.ogc.org/projects/groups/featgeojsonswg), which will improve some of the current limitations of GeoJSON, such as the limitation of using ESSG:4326 only.

 Some plugins are available for OGC API Features:

-- The tranformations plugin enables the import and expot of any data according to dedicated projections.
+- The [coordinate reference systems plugin](https://docs.opengeospatial.org/is/18-058r1/18-058r1.html) enables the import and export of any data according to dedicated projections.
-- The CQL extension adds CQL filtering options.
+- The [filtering extension](http://docs.ogc.org/DRAFTS/19-079r1.html) adds CQL filtering options.
 Basic filtering options are available in OGC API common.
-CQL adds filters such as AND, OR, smaller/bigger then, within.
+CQL adds filters such as AND, OR, smaller/bigger then, within. *draft*
+- The [CRUD](http://docs.ogc.org/DRAFTS/20-002.html) plugin adds create, update, delete capabilities to OGC API. *draft*

 Support for CQL is currently under development in pygeoapi.
 Verify which filter capabilities are available for which backends in [the documentation](https://docs.pygeoapi.io/en/latest/cql.html).